djipco/webmidi/.github/ISSUE_TEMPLATE/report-a-bug.md

 A clear and concise description of what the bug is and how to reproduce it.
 If appropriate, include code samples, screenshots, etc.

 **Environment:**
-Specify the environment where you are witnessing the issue
+Specify the environment where you are witnessing the problem:
  - Operating system
  - Browser name and version (or Node.js version)
  - Library version